HenrikBechmann/react-infinite-grid-scroller/README.md

 _orientation, gap, padding, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex_

-It also contains the following property, which may have been slightly altered by the scroller:
+It also contains the following property, which may have been slightly altered from the original `runwaySize` value by the scroller:

 _runwayRowcount_